-In this lesson today we're going to discuss the two divisions of the skeletal system:
+In this lesson, you will learn about the two divisions of the skeletal system:

-Everything that's highlighted in purple here on our skeleton is an example of bones of the appendicular skeleton.
+Everything highlighted in purple on the skeleton above exemplifies bones included in the appendicular skeleton.

-The other division of our skeletal system is our axial skeleton.
+The other division of the skeletal system is the axial skeleton.
 The axial skeleton includes the bones of the skeleton that compose your vertical axis.
-If you think of a person standing up, your vertical axis is the up and down axis.
-The bones that compose that axis are your skull, vertebral column, ribs, and sternum.
+If you think of a person standing up, the vertical axis is the up and down axis.
+The bones that compose that axis are the skull, vertebral column, ribs, and sternum.

-To look more in depth at the parts of the axial skeleton, let's begin with vertebral column.
-This is your backbone, and it is made up of 33 individual bones called vertebra (plural is vertebrae); these are broken up into a couple different segment:
+To look more in depth at the parts of the axial skeleton, let's begin with the vertebral column.
+This is your backbone, and it is made up of 33 individual bones called vertebra (the plural is vertebrae).
+These are broken up into a few different segments:

-In between each of the bones of your spine, you have these disks that are made of cartilage, making a cartilaginous joint in between each of these bones.
-That cartilage helps provide cushion between the bones so there's not friction when those bones are rubbing together.
-The main purpose of your spine is to give your body that structure and support, and to protect your spinal cord.
+In between each of the bones of the spine, there are disks made of cartilage; these form a cartilaginous joint in between each of the bones.
+That cartilage helps provide a cushion between the bones to avoid friction when the bones rub together.
+The main purpose of the spine is to give the body structure and support, and to protect the spinal cord.

-Let's take a look at another type of bone found in our axial skeleton, which is the skull.
-The skull is actually made up of over two dozen bones.
-All of these bones are fused together by something called sutures.
-This is type of joint that forms between the bones; it's not a type of joint that generally allows for movement, but holds those bones of the skull together.
-And the purpose of the bones of your skull is to protect your brain and also to shape your face
+The skull is another type of bone found in the axial skeleton.
+The skull is actually made up of over two dozen bones; all of these bones are fused together by sutures.
+Sutures are a type of joint that forms between the bones; they do not generally allow for movement, but rather hold the bones of the skull together.
+The purpose of the bones in the skull is both to protect the brain and to shape the face.

-The last group of bones to look at in the axial skeleton are the ribs and the sternum.
-Their purpose is to protect your internal organs.
-You actually have 12 pairs of ribs that all attach to the spine, and form a cage to protect your internal organs.
-They're all fused to the spine, and then you have some that attach to the sternum in the front.
+Finally, the axial skeleton also includes the ribs and the sternum.
+Their purpose is to protect the internal organs.
+You actually have 12 pairs of ribs that all attach to the spine, forming a cage to protect your internal organs.
+The ribs are all fused to the spine, but some attach to the sternum in the front.

-The skeleton is broken down into two main sections: the appendicular and axial skeletons.
-The appendicular skeleton comprises the bone of the limbs and is broken down further into the pectoral girdle (limbs of the upper body) and the pelvic girdle (limbs of the lower body.
-The axial skeleton includes the bones that make up your vertical axis and include your skull, vertebral column, ribs and sternum.
+The skeleton is broken down into two main sections: the appendicular skeleton and the axial skeleton.
+The appendicular skeleton comprises the bones of the limbs, and is broken down further into the pectoral girdle (limbs of the upper body) and the pelvic girdle (limbs of the lower body.
+The axial skeleton includes the bones that make up the body's vertical axis, which are the skull, vertebral column, ribs, and sternum.